Pasting theorem

-In mathematics, specifically the 2-category theory, the pasting theorem states that every 2-categorical pasting scheme defines a unique composite 2-cell in every 2-category.
-The notion of pasting in 2-category and weak 2-category was first introduced by Bénabou (1967).
-Typically, pasting is used to specify a cell by giving a pasting diagram.
-The pasting theorem states that such a cell is well-defined the several different sequences of compositions which the diagram could be explained as representing yield the same cell.
-The pasting theorem for strict 2-category was proved by Power (1990), and for weak 2-category it is proved in Appendix A of Verity (1992)'s thesis.
-The pasting theorem for n-category version was proved by Power (1991) and Johnson (1989), but the definition of the pasting scheme differs.
-String diagrams are justified by the pasting theorem.
+In higher category theory in mathematics, the pasting theorem guarantees that each pasting diagram has a uniquely defined composite that independent of the order of the vertical composite, as long as they are defined.
+Namely, such a cell is well-defined the several different sequences of compositions which the diagram could be explained as representing yield the same cell.

+Operation of pasting appeared in Bénabou (1967) when introducing weak 2-category.
+The pasting theorem for strict 2-category guarantees that every 2-categorical pasting scheme defines a unique composite 2-cell in every 2-category, this is proved by Power (1990).
+For weak 2-category it is proved in Appendix A of Verity (1992)'s thesis as a consequence of the coherence theorem for weak 2-category.
+The pasting theorem for strict n-category was proved by Johnson (1989) and Power (1991), but the definition of the pasting scheme used in that proof is different.